 “Unreasonably inflated” means we are paid a very high per-hour rate, and this is why: the better we are, the faster we can do our jobs.
 When we are starting out we’ll play with a lot of things and let clients boss us around and waste a lot of time.
-When we’re experts we’ll just make a fucking awesome cover and we’ll be done; and our clients will bow to our expertise instead of trying to weaken it with lots of changes.
+When we’re experts we’ll just make an awesome cover and we’ll be done; and our clients will bow to our expertise instead of trying to weaken it with lots of changes.

 We’re kind of like lawyers in that sense: people pay us a lot of money because we’re dealing with something really important, that they don’t understand and they can’t do by themselves.
 They pay us to make covers that will sell their book.

 I’m not writing this to scare you into getting an expensive cover, truly I’m not – I just want you to get the best cover you afford; even if it’s one on 99designs, or Fiverr.com or canva.com.
 There are many ways to get a “good enough” cover very cheaply.
 But there are many ways to pay too much without getting anything in return.
 I’ve actually spent years building tools, templates and resources to help authors DIY their own book design (you can sign up over there for my free guide, “Cover Design Secrets that sell.”)